Pandya Store: Telecast

+From 29 January 2024 (Monday) to 2 February 2024 (Friday), for 5 days, Pandya Store aired double episodes a day with first episode airing at early evening slot of 6 PM & second episode airing at its main time slot of 7:30 PM.

+The series has 1137 episodes in total.

 Television specials

 Pyar Ka Pehla Nasha (2021)

 A special segment named Pyar Ka Pehla Nasha was aired on Star Plus on 19 December 2021.
 The segment was hosted by Raavi and Shiva.
 It featured the top ten romantic moments of the year 2021, starring couples of Star Plus's shows.

 Ravivaar With Star Parivaar (2022)

 The cast of Pandya Store participated as a team in the musical game show Ravivaar With Star Parivaar.
 The team competed with the teams of other Star Plus's shows.
 Pandya Store emerged as the third runner-up of the show.

 Reception

 Critical reception

 Pandya Store generally received positive reviews from the critics.
 Despite being a remake, the series has managed to bring freshness with its relatable story and performances.
 It is among the most watched Hindi GEC show.

 Adaptations

 Pandya Store is an official adaptation of the Tamil series Pandian Stores.
 The show has previously been remade in Hindi as Gupta Brothers, that premiered on Star Bharat from 5 October 2020.
 The series went off-air the day after Pandya Store premiered on 25 January 2021.